The Interoperability Regulation is one of four primary regulations that comprise the Single European Sky Regulations.

 The following links provide guidance to Air Navigation Service Providers and to Manufacturers in respect of the Interoperability requirements:

-The following templates are available in an editable format from the CAA:
+The following templates are available in an editable format from your regional engineering inspector or the CAA:

 An EC Declaration of Suitability for Use (DSU) Template (Issue3, February 2009) is available from the CAA.

 The following link provides a regular update on Interoperability developments: